Shissa43/Analogue-Pocket-Platform-Art/README.md

 Go to the [Latest release page](https://github.com/Shissa43/Analogue-Pocket-Platform-Art/releases/tag/v0.2.1) and download your prefered console region art zip (USA_ or JAPAN_) and copy the .bin files to your Pocket's micro SD card's Platforms/_images folder.
 You have a choice of HOME, ARCADE and SIMPLE.

 ◎　The **Home** zip is my main content platform art files.
 It includes platform logo, system graphics, and a game banners for consoles and handheld systems (no computers).
 I tried to use the original logo content of these systems when they were released.
-The system art comes from a wide variety of source from various internet sites and were edited to fit the banner style.
+The system art comes from a wide variety of source from various internet info sites and were edited to fit the banner style.

 ◎　The **Simple** zip are slightly edited for clarity (increased size/contrast, slight layout shift) from the [Spiritualize1997 art set](https://github.com/spiritualized1997/openFPGA-Platform-Art-Set).
 Many thanks to [Spiritualize1997](https://github.com/spiritualized1997) and [agg23](https://github.com/agg23) for the art work.
 I have now also added system specs/data to the platform art.